cabforum/forum/Bylaws.md

  1. Resist the urge to be defensive.
 Remember that it's your responsibility to clearly communicate your message to your fellow participants.
 Everyone wants to get along and we are all in the Forum first and foremost because we want to talk about standards and everything that involves.
 Other participants will be eager to assume good intent and forgive as long as you have earned their trust.
  2. Participants should inform the Chair, Vice Chair, and/or a Working Group Chair immediately if they feel they have been, or are being, harassed or made uncomfortable by a Forum member.
 Intimidation, personal attacks, and retaliation of any kind will not be tolerated.

  3. Any Forum participant may report, in good faith, a perceived violation of the Code to the Forum Chair or Vice Chair, or to a Working Group Chair (each, a "Code Liaison").
-One or more Code Liaison(s) will work with the reported Forum participant to determine whether a violation of the Code has occurred and, if so, how to resolve it.
-Resolution may also include appropriate executives from the Forum participant's Member company, as appropriate.
-If the reported Forum participant, Member executives, and the Code Liaison(s) are unable to resolve the issue, any of the foregoing may request the assistance of a reasonably acceptable independent third party (such as an Interested Party or WebTrust) to assist with the resolution.
+One or more Code Liaison(s) will work with the reported Forum participant to determine whether a violation of the Code has occurred and, if so, how to resolve it.Resolution may also include appropriate executives from the Forum participant's Member company, as appropriate.
+If the reported Forum participant, Member executives, and the Code Liaison(s) are unwilling or unable to resolve the issue, any of the foregoing may request the assistance of an independent third party to assist with the resolution.
  4. Members agree to take appropriate action in the event any of their Member representatives violate the Code.
 Such action could include warning, reprimanding, suspending, removing or replacing the Member representative who has violated the Code, depending on the severity of the violation.
-Depending on the number and severity of violations, the Forum may impose consequences such as excluding a Member representative from certain meetings, removing a Member representative from a mailing list, and suspending a Member representative from certain Forum activities.
+Depending on the number and severity of violations, the Forum may impose consequences such as excluding a Member representative from certain meetings, removing a Member representative from a mailing list, suspending a Member representative from certain Forum activities, or suspending or terminating the Member's right to vote or otherwise participate in the Forum.

 Adapted from the WHATWG Code of Conduct [https://wiki.whatwg.org/wiki/Code_of_Conduct], the W3C Code of Ethics and Professional Conduct [https://www.w3c.org/Consortium/cepc/], and the Citizen Code of Conduct [citizencodeofconduct.org].